US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Took off from Nadzab Airfield No. 3 on an escort mission over Hollandia, flying as wingman for 1st Lt Charles R. Samms.
-Returning, the formation experienced severe weather.
-Last in cloud layers near Jappa (near Annanberg) and failed to return.
+On April 16, 1944 took off from Nadzab Airfield No. 3 piloted by 2nd Lt.
+Milton A. MacDonald on an escort mission over Hollandia, flying as wingman for 1st Lt Charles R. Samms.
+Returning, the formation experienced a severe weather front.
+Last in cloud layers in the vicinity of Jappa near Annanberg.
+When Samms realized he was not inform. he circled the area for ten minutes but failed to find him.
+MacDonald failed to return and was listed as Missing In Action (MIA).

 Search